AndreaC-MSFT/MC4S-Labs/Industrial Process.md

 <img alt="Screenshot" src="./assets/IndustrialProcess-Model3.png" width="700" />

 ### Step 6 - Example activity data
-To verify the configuration we have implemented so far works, we need some example data in our Industrial Process table.
+To verify that the configuration we have implemented so far works, we need some example data in our Industrial Process table.
 In most real-world scenarios, organizations would ingest data from external data sources rather than entering it manually.
 But for test purpose we will add a fictitious record by going to `Data` > `Activity data` > `Industrial process` > `View` and click `New`.
 Example data:
 - `Name` = `Test Cement Production transaction`